Paartha23/Packet-sniffer-Project-/README.md

 - Uses Scapy’s `sniff()` function to monitor live traffic
 - Extracts IP, TCP, and UDP headers from each packet
-- Prints readable output with timestamps
+- Decodes protocol numbers (6, 17, etc.) into readable names using a mapping dictionary

 ---